Electrolytic Capacitor – Symbol, Types, Construction & Uses

 Multiple contacts in a capacitor

-Electrolytic capacitors are used in the areas where they do not need tight tolerances and AC polarization but require large capacitance values.
+They are used in areas where tight tolerances and AC polarization are not required but large capacitance values are required.
 They are mainly used for:

 • Preventing voltage fluctuations in different filtering devices.